 Since the 1970s, we’ve all started eating more snacks in our days.
 This means that we’re simply eating more snacks in general, and we’re eating more “snack food” such as packaged crackers, chips, bars, pouches, and yogurt.
 There are more of these foods in the marketplace and snacks now make up about ⅓ of the calories that us and our kids eat.

-That is not in itself a problem, but it can cause challenges because snack foods are often easier to eat, they’re very uniform in flavor (unlike fresh fruit which can be sweet, tart, or musky, depending).
-And snack food are super delicious.
-And those preferences can mean that kids don’t want “meals” and that can be incredibly stressful.
+BUT.
+That is not in itself a problem since so much of how we eat has also changed.
+It can cause challenges, though, for a variety of reasons including: “snack” foods are often easier to eat, they’re very uniform in flavor (unlike fresh fruit which can be sweet, tart, or musky, depending) so are easy for the kids to predict and rely on, and they are made to be super delicious.
+And those preferences can sometimes mean that kids don’t want “meals”, which can be incredibly stressful.

-If snacks are causing stress in your house and you’re looking for a few simple ways to reign them in, you’re not alone!
+If snacks are causing stress in your house and you’re looking for a few simple ways to help, the following tips are for you.

 1. Think of “Snack” as a Time to Eat, Not a Category of Food